Azure/enterprise-azure-policy-as-code/README.md

 The solution has a starter kit (folder `StarterKit`).
 Copy the contents of the `StarterKit/Definitions` folder to `Definitions` folder.
 Copy the pipeline definition(s) for your DevOps deployment solution (for example: Azure DevOps, GitHub) to the `Pipeline` folder.

-### Policy Reader role (custom)
+### EPAC Policy Reader role (custom)

-Create a custom role to be used by the planing stages' service connections **Policy Reader role**.
+Create a custom role to be used by the planing stages' service connections **EPAC Policy Reader role**.
 Script `./Scripts/Operations/New-AzPolicyReaderRole.ps1` will create the role at the scope defined in `global-settings.json`.
 It will contain:
    - `Microsoft.Authorization/policyAssignments/read`
    - `Microsoft.Authorization/policyDefinitions/read`
    - `Microsoft.Authorization/policySetDefinitions/read`